ERPLY Books User Manual

 Locking periods is necessary to confirm transactions during a selected time period and prevent any changes to account balances.
 For example, if the annual report is submitted to the Tax Office and after that changes are being made in the previous year’s accounting, the report and the numbers in ERPLY Books will not match.
 Depending on the organisation’s internal policy, every month or the whole year is confirmed at once.

 Periods are locked in ERPLY Books using an end date – a date from which all the previous dates are locked.
-This can be found under Company Settings.
+This can be found at Settings -> Configuration.

 If ERPLY Books imports transactions from ERPLY, the transactions from before this date will be set aside by default.
-These transactions can be set on the date of the locking, this can be done by ticking the relevant option under Organisation settings.
+These transactions can be set on the date of the locking, this can be done by ticking the relevant option at Settings -> Configuration.

 NB!
 If the locking date is changed, the changes made will not take effect before renewing/refreshing the page.